 White Chocolate Gingerbread Crisps – thin gingerbread cookie wafers, flavored with brown sugar, molasses and spices, covered with white chocolate and decorated with festive sprinkles.
 Merry and bright for the holidays!

-Welcome to Day 5 of our Cookie Extravaganza.
-It’s White Chocolate Gingerbread Crisps – a spiced gingerbread cookie, and the only dough in our collection that’s rolled out.
+Let me introduce you to the most amazing White Chocolate Gingerbread Crisps – a spiced gingerbread cookie, and the only dough in our collection that’s rolled out.
 No worries though, the cookie’s covered in white chocolate so it’s great for beginners as well as more experienced bakers.

 Tips For Making the Best Holiday Cookies

 The best tip for making any baking recipe is to measure your ingredients as accurately as possible, and making sure your ingredients are at the right temperature for blending.
 Baking is really just the science of how measured, blended ingredients respond to heat, so accuracy matters…a lot!

 - Use a spoon, not the measuring cup, to over-fill powdered or ground ingredients into your measuring cup, then use a knife to scrape the excess off the top.
 Spoon filling helps to keep dry ingredients from compacting in the measuring cup.
 This method works well for powdered sugar, baking powder, soda and ground spices, too.

 - Make sure to use softened butter and room temperature eggs.
 If you forget to take them out, here are shortcuts for warming butter and eggs to save you some time.